sofiiir/sofiiir/README.md

 ## Hi, I'm Sofia!

 🌴 **About me**
-I'm a current student at the Bren School of the Environment and Management pursuing a Masters in Environmental Data Science.
+I just graduated from the Bren School of the Environment and Management with a Masters in Environmental Data Science.
 My background is in field biology, marine conservation, and environmental justice.
-I am excited to leverage my background in the field to create applicable real world solutions to complex environmental issues working towards sustainability, conservation, and environmental justice goals.
+I am excited to leverage my background in the field to create applicable real world solutions to complex environmental issues working towards sustainability, conservation, and environmental justice goals through data analysis.

 👩‍💻 **Education**
-Vassar College: Bachelors of Envrionmental Studies with a minor in Hispanic Studies
-UCSB Bren School: Masters of Environmental Data Science (Expected June 2026)
+Vassar College: Bachelors of Envrionmental Studies with a minor in Hispanic Studies (June 2020) UCSB Bren School: Masters of Environmental Data Science (June 2026)

 <!--
 🐚 **Let's connect!**